amillard/BMCPR/README.md

 # BMCPR

-Welcome to **BMCPR** — a collection of useful scripts and tools developed to support workflows around bacteriophage genomics, analysis, and related bioinformatics tasks.
+Welcome to Becky Mayer Centre for Phage Research general repo.
+It contains a collection of useful (possibly) scripts and tools developed to support workflows around bacteriophage genomics, analysis, and related bioinformatics.
+The scripts here are used general/random scripts that we often use - which are not associated with a specific project/workflow.

-This repository holds a set of scripts that might be useful to others working in phage research, sequencing, and computational biology.
-Whether you’re automating parts of your analysis, testing workflows, or integrating with other pipelines, we hope these resources save you time and effort.

 ## What is BMCPR?